Living as a Merkel Cell Carcinoma Survivor

 If the cancer comes back

 If MCC does come back at some point, your treatment options will depend on where the cancer is, what treatments you’ve had before, and your overall health.
-For more information on how recurrent cancer is treated, see Treating Merkel cell carcinoma based on the extent of the disease.
-For more general information on dealing with a recurrence, you might also want to see When Your Cancer Comes Back: Cancer Recurrence.
+For more information on how recurrent cancer is treated, see Treating Merkel Cell Carcinoma Based on the Extent of the Disease.
+For more general information on dealing with a recurrence, see our Understanding Recurrence section.

 Keeping health insurance and copies of your medical records

 Even after treatment, it’s very important to keep health insurance.
 Tests and doctor visits cost a lot, and even though no one wants to think of their cancer coming back, this could happen.